computationalmind/computationalmind/index.md

 <img src="images/JessicaFlack-modified.png" alt="drawing" class="center-image" style="width:200px;height:200px;"/>

-**Talk title: TBA**
+**Talk title:** Collective Computation in Nature

 **Time:** 4:30pm UTC +1

-<p ><strong>Abstract: TBA</strong>
+<p ><strong>Abstract:</strong> Jessica Flack will discuss how error and subjectivity in information processing and the universal collective property of biological systems shape the foundations of computation and micro-macro relations in nature.
+Flack will introduce three concepts she and her collaborators have been developing: collective coarse-graining as a downward causation mechanism, hourglass emergence, and the information theoretic concept of channel switching.
 </p>
 <details style="text-align: justify;font-size: 20px;">
 <summary style="font-size: 20px;">Bio</summary>
 <br>
-Jessica Flack is a professor at Sante Fe Institute, New Mexico, where she runs the Collective Computation Group.
-Her research uses evolutionary theory, cognitive neuroscience and behavior, statistical mechanics, information theory, dynamical systems and theoretical computer science to study the roles of information processing and collective computation in the emergence of robust structure and function in adaptive systems.
+Jessica Flack is a professor at the Santa Fe Institute, Director of SFI's Collective Computation Group and a Chief Editor at Collective Intelligence.
+Flack considers herself to be a computational Platonist who is interested in the foundations of computation in nature, the origins of biological space and timescales, and micro-macro maps in information processing systems.
+Flack works across levels of biological organization from cells to populations of neurons to animal societies to markets.
+Goals of Flack’s research are to discover the computational principles that allow ::nature to overcome subjectivity due to noisy information processing, reduce uncertainty, and compute robust, ordered states.
+Central ideas include 1) complexity begets complexity (it’s complexity all the way down), 2) noisy information processors compute their macroscopic worlds through collective coarse-graining in evolutionary and/or learning time, 3) collective coarse-graining gives rise to effective downward causation, and facilitates the consolidation of new organizational scales, and 4) emergence is an hourglass process in which compression of microscale complexity produces an information bottleneck and subsequent macroscopic expansion.
+This work draws on evolutionary theory, cognitive neuroscience and behavior, statistical mechanics, information theory, dynamical systems, and theoretical computer science for concepts and methods, and also involves re-thinking first principles thinking for information processing systems.
 </details>

 [Personal Website](https://c4.santafe.edu/people/c4Jessica/) - [Twitter](https://twitter.com/c4computation?lang=en)